IBM/CodeEngine/thumbnail/README.md

 - Once you're ok with the picture, you then can then press the "Upload Picture" button to upload it to the object storage
 - You should see the resulting picture in the "Pictures / Thumbnails" box on the right.
-However, the corresponding thumbnail picture should show "N/A" until you ask for the thumbnail to be generated
+However, the corresponding thumbnail should show "N/A" until you ask for the thumbnail to be generated
 - Note that you can upload as many pictures as you want before you generate the thumbnails for them